 Our progress so far

-We’re more than halfway done!
+We’re almost done!
 And we continue to be on-time and on-budget.

 We expect Chinook to come online late 2019 at a cost of $680 million.
 Check out our Construction Progress for photos and highlights.